-As a reminder, here’s Marriott’s award chart, not factoring in the fifth night free that you get on award redemptions:
+As a reminder, here’s Marriott’s award chart, not factoring in the opportunity to stay five nights and pay for four:

 There are ways to get outsized value from Marriott points, and there are most definitely circumstances where buying points could represent a good deal, especially if you’re topping off an account for a redemption.